 —Jonathan Mead (@jonathanmead) July 10, 2013

 This one doesn’t have a straightforward answer.
 Before I jump right in, though, it’d probably be good to catch you up on some other discussions we’ve been having that are relevant to this one.
-In 2010, I gave a presentation called Go Big or Go Home — Or Go Deep (it’s the second on the page) that gave a third alternative for thought leaders to the “Go Big or Go Home” mantra — they can instead choose to go deep and harvest treasures that the skimmers don’t.
+In 2010, I gave a presentation called Go Big or Go Home — Or Go Deep that gave a third alternative for thought leaders to the “Go Big or Go Home” mantra — they can instead choose to go deep and harvest treasures that the skimmers don’t.
 Last year, I wrote Maven, Connector, or Salesperson: What’s Your Archetype?; the key idea there is that we’re divided into affinities based on ideas, people, or influence.

 With those ideas in place, I can answer the question more fully: